-These cases represent persuasive authority from other courts outside of New Jersey and the 3rd Circuit.
-Though not binding, they have been selected for inclusion here because if officers in New Jersey find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+These cases represent persuasive authority from other courts outside of Pennsylvania and the 3rd Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Pennsylvania find themselves in a similar situation, the outcome will likely be the same, at least in federal court.

-Warrantless Arrest Inside Private Office Was Unlawful:
+Warrantless Arrest Inside a Private Office Was Unlawful: